openSUSE/kernel-firmware-tools/README-kft.md

 appropriately beforehand, or remove all `specs/*` contents beforehand, so that the latest stuff gets downloaded at running the script.

+### Inspection without updates

+For inspecting the changes without updating the OBS spec packages, pass `-V` option to `update-firmware-git.sh`.
+It'll perform git-pull (unless `-r` option is given), compare the aliases and the updated git contents, then show what are changed and not.

 ### New drivers in linux-firmware.git

 When the linux-firmware git contains some new drivers that aren't